-- 2.5 When a regular employee fails to report for work or is unable to report or must cease to work for personal reasons, the Employer may recall employees laid off to fulfill the work assignments of such employee and the replacement employee shall be paid for the whole of the week or for such days as he was required to replace the employee normally holding that job. - 2.6 An Apprentice who obtains an operator's license and has acquired regular status with the Company shall be given the first opportunity for promotion to an operator before a probationary employee is engaged. - 2.7 a) Seniority as a journeyman licensed engineer shall be from his date of hire or assignment as an operator as the case may be, subject to the provisions of 2.1 above. - b) Seniority as an oiler driver shall be from his date of hire as an oiler driver, subject to the provisions of 2.1 above. - c) Licensed engineers may elect to drive or oil in keeping with their seniority status provided they accept the drivers rate.
-Licensed engineers shall have seniority over more junior oiler drivers but not apprentices. - d) Seniority as an apprentice shall be from his date of hire and only apprentices shall have seniority over apprentices, subject to the provisions of 2.1 above.
+- 2.5 When a regular employee fails to report for work or is unable to report or must cease to work for personal reasons, the Employer may recall employees laid off to fulfill the work assignments of such employee and the replacement employee shall be paid for the whole of the week or for such days as he was required to replace the employee normally holding that job. - 2.6 An Apprentice who obtains an operator's license and has acquired regular status with the Company shall be given the first opportunity for promotion to an operator before a probationary employee is engaged. - 2.7 a) Seniority as a journeyman licensed engineer shall be from his date of hire or assignment as an operator as the case may be, subject to the provisions of 2.1 above. - Seniority as an oiler driver shall be from his date of hire as an oiler driver, subject to the provisions of 2.1 above. - c) Licensed engineers may elect to drive or oil in keeping with their seniority status provided they accept the drivers rate.
+Licensed engineers shall have seniority over more junior oiler drivers but not apprentices. - d) Seniority as an apprentice shall be from his date of hire, subject to the provisions of 2.8 below, and only apprentices shall have seniority over apprentices. - 2.8 When a new apprentice has accumulated 120 working days of employment within a period of 365 consecutive calendar days he shall be defined as a regular employee, and his seniority will then date back to his original starting date with the employer.